How To Create To Do Lists In WordPress

 Assign To-Do Item Capability

-This enables the selected capability to delegate to-do items to individual users.
+This permits the chosen capability to delegate items to individual users.

 View All Assigned Tasks Capability